iisys-sns/vad/README.md

 1. Only works under Linux (requires network namespaces);
 1. You have a Mullvad account;
 1. You only want to use Wireguard servers (not OpenVPN);
-1. You only want to use the IPv4 address of the server/endpoint;
 1. You don't have a network interface with the name `mullvad0`;
 1. You don't have wireguard configuration files with the names `/etc/wireguard/mullvad[0-9]`;
 1. You don't have other network namespaces with the name `physical` or `mullvad[1-9]`;